joelparkerhenderson/ways-of-working/README.md

 Aim toward morning times for open-mind meetings, and afternoon times for heads-down focus.

-Aim toward 25 minutes instead of 30, 50 minutes instead 60; this is the Harvard idea.
+Aim toward 25 minutes instead of 30, and aim toward 50 minutes instead 60; this is the Harvard idea.

 ### For calendar notations